cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 It was viewed over 10,000 times in less than two days.

+(Youtube video)

 That was wayyyyyyyy more than anything I expected and was glad to see people appreicated the whimsy and fun of it all.

+(add some stuff about refusing to say you were nervous)

 ### Next steps?